Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 Many people believe that diabetes and insulin resistance results from insulin toxicity.

-However, your body is incredibly efficient and does not produce more insulin than required to hold your stored energy in storage (unless you have an insulinoma or a pancreas tumour).
+However, your body is incredibly efficient and does not produce more insulin than necessary to store your stored energy (unless you have an insulinoma or a pancreas tumour).

-If you are insulin resistant and have high waking glucose levels, you have likely exceeded your Personal Fat Threshold or the amount of energy your body can comfortably store without overflowing into your bloodstream.
+If you are insulin-resistant and have high waking glucose levels, you have likely exceeded your Personal Fat Threshold (i.e. the amount of energy your body can comfortably store without overflowing into your bloodstream).

 The key to relieving your body of energy toxicity—the root cause of metabolic syndrome, Type-2 Diabetes, pre-diabetes, and related conditions—is to drain the excess energy you have stored on board.

-You can begin to do this by not eating the first thing you wake up if your blood glucose is high in the morning, especially if you are not hungry.
+If your blood glucose is high in the morning, you can begin by not eating the first thing you wake up, especially if you are not hungry.
 When you start feeling hungry, you might opt for a higher-protein meal.
 If you are hungry and your glucose is high, you know you have plenty of fuel onboard and only need protein and nutrients.

 Prioritising protein earlier in the day often causes blood glucose to fall, and you can eat again sooner rather than waiting all day.
 This is because the body requires insulin to utilise protein, but protein does not raise blood sugar significantly.